-Hilty, Steven.
-Birds of Tropical America: A Watcher's Introduction to Behavior, Breeding and Diversity.
-University of Texas Press, 2005.
+- Hilty, Steven.
+Birds of Tropical America: A Watcher's Introduction to Behavior, Breeding and Diversity.University of Texas Press, 2005.
 Highly recommended for background information on how things work in bird communities in tropical latitudes.
-Includes chapters on diversity, speciation, hummingbird and antibrid communities, mixed species flocks, fruit eating adaptations, flycatcher radiation, manakin displays, plumage color in the tropics, Amazonian River islands, cacique and oropendola breeding behavior, environmental constraints on bird song and more.

-Kricher, John C. A Neotropical Companion.
-Princeton: Princeton University Press, 1989.
-Excellent broad-based resource on just about everything from plants and birds to insects, herps and mammals in the Neotropics.
+Includes chapters on diversity, speciation, hummingbird and antbird communities, mixed species flocks, fruit eating adaptations, flycatcher radiation, manakin displays, plumage color in the tropics, Amazonian River islands, cacique and oropendola breeding behavior, environmental constraints on bird song and more. - Kricher, John C. The New Neotropical Companion.
+2017.
+Princeton University Press.
+An introduction to the animals, plants and ecosystems of the New World Tropics.
+Recommended as a general, broadbased introduction to plants and animals of Amazonia. - Forsyth, Adrian, and Ken Miyata.
+Tropical Nature: Life & Death in the Rain Forests of Central and South America.
+New York: Scribners Sons, 1984.
+Does not deal much with birds but is a fantastic introduction to all kinds of topics relating to tropical wildlife including bugs, frogs, plant strategies, bot flies, and much more.
+Extraordinarily well written.
+Excellent introductory reading on tropical natural history.